+Initiative Guilt

-Initiative Guilt The child learns to initiate activities and develops a sense of social responsibility concerning the rights of Parental overcontrol stifles the child's spontaneity, sense of purpose, and social learning; promotes guilt and fear of punishment.
+The child learns to initiate Parental strict control stifles

+activities; promotes self- the child's spontaneity and

+confidence. explorations; promotes guilt

+and fear of punishment.

+(image source : Carpenter and Huffman)

-- The child starts to take the initiative and explore their environment and interact with the environment and others beyond the child's parents.
-The child engages in more play, experimental activities, and persistently ask questions to understand the world around them.
-Their imaginations are active and they fantasize about being adults. - If a child is punished for these initiating these explorations (which can violate social norms), they will develop a sense of guilt.
-If the parent acts in a way that guide the child's motives in a socially acceptable manner, the child develops a sense of purpose. - Guilt arises when failures are seen as failures and not as a learning experience.
+The child starts to take the initiative and explore their environment and interact with the environment and others beyond the child's parents.
+The child engages in more play, experimental activities, and persistently asks questions to understand the world around them.
+Their imaginations are active and they fantasize about being adults.

+If the parent acts in a way that guide the child's explorations in a socially acceptable manner, the child develops a sense of purpose when initiating explorations.
+If a child is punished for these initiating these explorations (which can violate social norms), they will develop a sense of guilt.